What the Heck Is a Black Hole Bomb (And Should We Be Worried)?

 What Is Superradiance Really?

-Imagine yelling into a canyon and the echo comes back louder.
-That’s the vibe of superradiance.
+Imagine yelling into a canyon and the echo comes back louder than your scream, that’s essentially the vibe of superradiance.

-In physics terms, it’s a phenomenon where waves interacting with a rotating object come back amplified, stealing some of its rotational energy.
-It works in certain extreme conditions (like black holes) but also in more down-to-Earth setups like:
+In lovely physics terms, it’s a phenomenon where waves interacting with a rotating object come back amplified, stealing some of its rotational energy.
+It works in certain extreme conditions (like black holes) but also in more down-to-Earth setups like rotating conductors and light waves and also certain lab-based fluid dynamics systems.

 Superradiance shows up in quantum mechanics, acoustics, and even optical fiber experiments.
 It’s not magic, it’s just physics being extra.